dmis-lab/ANGEL/README.md

 ```

 ## Dataset Preparation
-The datasets (NCBI, BC5CDR, COMETA, and AAP) were used as provided by GenBioEL, while MedMentions was processed similarly using the GenBioEL code.
+Most datasets (i.e., NCBI-disease, BC5CDR, COMETA, and AskAPatient) were used as provided by GenBioEL, and MedMentions was processed in a similar manner using the GenBioEL code.
-If you need the pre-processing code, check out the [GenBioEL](https://github.com/Yuanhy1997/GenBioEL) repository.
+If you need the pre-processing code, you can find it in the [GenBioEL](https://github.com/Yuanhy1997/GenBioEL) repository.
 To download these datasets and set up the experimental environment, execute the following steps:

 ```bash